d-ries/linux-essentials/08_filters/01_course.md

 Jun 22 21:11:12 linux-ess: Incorrect password for: doeg from 192.168.0.10 port 77898 ssh2
 Jun 22 21:11:12 linux-ess: Accepted password for: doeg from 192.168.0.10 port 44293 ssh2
 ```
-The example above wil change the string `Failed` to `Incorrect` for every line.
+The example above will change the string `Failed` to `Incorrect` once for every line.

 ?> Note that only in the output the changes are applied.
 The file itself isn't altered.
 If you want to apply it on the file itself you can add the option `-i`:
 ```bash